TypeTogether/Playpen-Sans/README.md

 Playpen Sans is one of the font families produced by [TypeTogether](https://type-together.com) after more than two years of primary research into handwriting education for Latin-based languages.
 It has seven automatic alternates for each character and a built-in shuffler that both ensures variation and avoids repetitive shapes in close proximity.
 This feature adds to the overall organic, spontaneous, and authentic feel of the handwritten style.

-Playpen Sans is a variable font with a weight range from Thin to Extrabold, including support for over 150 Latin-based languages and a set of reward icons.
-The icons help parents and primary school teachers encourage and motivate young children, adding a playful and engaging element to the font family.
+Playpen Sans is a variable font with a weight range from Thin to Extrabold, including support for over 150 Latin-based languages and a set of reward emojis.
+The emojis help parents and primary school teachers encourage and motivate young children, adding a playful and engaging element to the font family.

 ![Playpen Sans](documentation/images/PLAYPEN-SANS-TYPETOGETHER_02.png)

-## How to access icons
+## How to access emojis

-Icons in Playpen Sans show up autmatically upon entering the keyword in between colons [:].
-For example **:happy-sun:**.
-Find below a full list of icons and keywords.
+The emojis in Playpen Sans show up autmatically upon entering the standard emoji.
+For example to get the Sun wink, introduce the standard winking face.
+Find below a full list of the standard emojis for to get the ones included in the font.

 | glyph name           | uni |  standard emoji  |